0xAX/asm/content/asm_3.md

 ## Security considerations

-As we have seen in this and in the previous posts, the stack is a crucial concept that is used to manage function calls in our programs.
-Understanding of how the stack memory managed is not only important for writing programs with re-usable functions but also crucial for writing secure programs.
-The stack often has been a common source of security vulnerabilities, especially in low-level code and assembly routines.
+As seen in this and the previous posts, the stack is a crucial concept used to manage function calls in our programs.
+Understanding how the stack memory is managed is important for writing programs with reusable functions and crucial for writing secure programs.
+The stack is a common source of security vulnerabilities, especially in low-level code and assembly routines.
 When you use `call` and `ret` instructions, the processor doesn’t verify if the return address is valid, but it just simply pops the address and jumps on it.
 One of the most common problems is the [stack overflow](https://en.wikipedia.org/wiki/Stack_overflow).

-Let's take a look at the simple C function (the function is written on C for simplicity):
+Let's take a look at the simple C function:

 ```C
 #include <stdio.h>